This article will guide you through the steps of creating your very first automation in Thrive Automator.

 Click on the "Search for a trigger" field, to open a list of available triggers (or choose a trigger category from the section below the search box):

-Choose the one that is relevant for the automation you are trying to achieve:
+Choose the one that is relevant to the automation you are trying to achieve:

 In order to achieve the above-stated example, I have chosen "User completes quiz" as my start trigger.